 - Toilet water

-John M. Smyth Co. in Chicago dealt in furniture.
+John M. Smyth Co. was a Chicago furniture dealer.

 “The hour has struck – the dreaded eleventh hour of the holiday trading season has arrived,” the retailer said Dec.
-17, 1905.
+17, 1905, in the Chicago Tribune.

-Even though Christmas was nearly here, the retailer warned, “there is no occasion for making purchases pell-mell and in a whirl of hurry and excitement.”
+Even though Christmas is nearly here, the retailer warned, “there is no occasion for making purchases pell-mell and in a whirl of hurry and excitement.”